flight delay compensation

 Passengers should not automatically accept ‘extraordinary circumstances’ as a valid reason for denied compensation.
 Whether an IT failure, staff shortages, or any other cause of delay or cancellation, airlines must prove they did everything they could to avoid the disruption.

-If your flight was delayed for more than three hours, you may be eligible for compensation, regardless of whether the airline claims extraordinary circumstances.
+If your flight was delayed for more than three hours, you may be eligible for flight delay compensation, regardless of whether the airline claims extraordinary circumstances.
 If you have had a compensation claim rejected on this basis, we might be able to help.

 Are you eligible for flight delay compensation?